pip-services/pip-services-docs/content/en/python/components/count/cached_counters.md

 linkTitle: "CachedCounters"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Abstract implementation of performance counters that measures and stores counters in memory.
+    Class used to create performace counters that measure and store those values in memory.

 ---